krvoje/naked-poco/README.md

 # Naked POJO

-A Java-to-JavaScript DTO generator.
-Still heavily a work in progress.
+A toy Java-to-JavaScript DTO generator.

 Use case example: